Can TSA Seize Cash?

 How Much Cash Can You Fly With?

-So you can bring any amount of money to the airport.
-Flying with a large amount of cash on a flight is not illegal.
-Nevertheless, bringing cash to the airport increases the chance it will be seized for a civil asset forfeiture proceeding during a search and detention.
+Although you can bring any amount of money to the airport, doing so increases the chance it will be seized for civil asset forfeiture.

-Are these searches and detentions legal?
+Are these searches and detentions to seize cash at the airport legal?
 The short answer is “No, usually not.”
-As a practical matter, so few travelers know how to file a verified claim for court action to contest the legality of the initial seizure that the agency is rarely forced to return the money.
+Few travelers know how to file a verified claim for court action to contest the legality of the seizure.
+For this reason, the government is rarely forced to return all the money.

 Over the years, these agencies have gotten very good at separating people from their money and discouraging them from exercising their rights to contest the seizure.
 Law enforcement officers that seize money from travelers at the airport vary from location to location but might include: